Scotland with autistic children

 Choose your base based on your child’s regulation style – city structure or rural space.

-Step 4: Getting Around Scotland
+Step 4: Getting around Scotland with kids

 • Reliable train network connecting major cities